Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - $\lnot$ binds more tightly than $\land$ and $\lor$, and those two bind more tightly than $\rightarrow$.
 Therefore, the correct interpretation of the above formula is $(p\land q)\rightarrow r$.

-Finally, we need some rules for manipulating these formulae so we can arrive at conclusion from them.
+Finally, we need some rules for manipulating these formulae so we can arrive at conclusions from them.
 They will look like this:
 $$
 \frac{\phi,\psi}{\gamma} n
 $$